efirestone/hassle/docs/SensorsAndActuators.md

 ## Observer

 The heart of Hassle is the ability to observe state changes.
-The Sensor, as already mentioned above, has an observable property named measurement.
+The Sensor, as already mentioned above, has an observable property named `state`.
-The Actuators pendant gets called actualState.
+The Actuators pendant gets called `state`.

 To execute an action every time a state has changed, you can create and attach an Observer to the entity you like to observe.